mwang87/q2_metabolomics/README.md

 ## Installation

-Install Qiime2 and activate environment by following the steps described [here] (https://docs.qiime2.org/2018.6/install/native/).
+Install Qiime2 and activate environment by following the steps described [here](https://docs.qiime2.org/2018.6/install/native/).

 Test if the Qiime2 installation was successful by typing the following command: